zzzprojects/learn-orm/tutorials/ssis/queries.md

 You can use the **Query Builder** dialog to create a query for use in the Execute SQL task, the OLE DB source and the OLE DB destination, and the Lookup transformation.
 You can use Query Builder to perform the following tasks:

- - The Query Builder includes a pane that displays your query graphically and a pane that displays the SQL text of your query.
+ - The Query Builder includes a pane that displays your query graphically and a pane that displays your query's SQL text.
 You can work in either the graphical pane or the text pane.
 Query Builder synchronizes the views so that they are always current.
  - If you add more than one table to your query, it automatically determines how the tables are related and construct the appropriate join command.
  - You can use Query Builder to return data by using Transact-SQL SELECT statements and to create queries that update, add, or delete records in a database.
  - You can run your query and work with a recordset in a grid that allows you to scroll through and edit records in the database.